-Pursuant to his employment agreement, Mr. Eccleshare's target bonus for 2012 was set at \$1,000,000, with 50% attributed to achieving OIBDAN in the International division of \$430 million, 20% attributed to achieving OIBDAN in the Americas division of \$491 million and 30% attributed to achieving the other qualitative performance objectives described below.
-His maximum bonus for 2012 was set at \$2,000,000.
-For purposes of calculating Mr. Eccleshare's bonus, OIBDAN is OIBDAN for each of the International division and the Americas division before restructuring charges, which is defined as consolidated net income (loss) adjusted to include the results of non-consolidated joint ventures in the International division as if they were consolidated and further adjusted to exclude the following items: non-cash compensation expense; income tax benefit (expense); other income (expense)-net; equity in earnings (loss) of nonconsolidated affiliates; gain (loss) on marketable securities; gain (loss) on extinguishment of debt; interest expense; other operating income (expense)-net; depreciation and amortization; impairment charges; restructuring charges; the impact of foreign currency and other items.
-Mr. Eccleshare's individual qualitative performance objectives for 2012 consisted of: (1) developing a plan to bring new advertising revenue to the Outdoor advertising sector; (2) maintaining the leadership and strategic direction of the International division; (3) hiring a new leader for the Americas division; and (4) leveraging capabilities across Clear Channel Outdoor and raising the profile of the Outdoor advertising sector.
-The 2012 International division OIBDAN was approximately \$369 million, which was sellow the OIBDAN target, and the 2012 Americas division OIBDAN was approximately \$478 million, which was slightly below the OIBDAN target.
-Together with the level of achievement of his qualitative performance objectives described above, the achieved OIBDAN levels resulted in Mr. Eccleshare receiving an annual incentive bonus of
+Pursuant to his employment agreement, Mr. Eccleshare's target bonus for 2013 was set at \$1,000,000, with 70% based on the achievement of OIBDAN at Clear Channel Outdoor of \$932.8 million and 30% based on the achievement of the other qualitative performance objectives described below.
+His maximum bonus for 2013 was set at \$2,000,000.
+For purposes of calculating Mr. Eccleshare's bonus, OIBDAN was calculated as our reportable OIBDAN before restructuring charges, which is defined as consolidated net income (loss) adjusted to exclude the following items: non-cash compensation expense; income tax benefit (expense); other income (expense)-net; equity in earnings (loss) of nonconsolidated affiliates; gain (loss) on marketable securities; gain (loss) on extinguishment of debt; interest expense; other operating income (expense)-net; depreciation and amortization; impairment charges; restructuring charges; the impact of foreign currency and other items.
+Mr. Eccleshare's individual qualitative performance objectives for 2013 consisted of: (1) reducing expenses in our businesses; (2) developing and communicating a strategy, including bringing new advertising revenue to the Outdoor advertising sector; (3) raising the profile of Clear Channel Outdoor; and (4) continuing to build leadership capabilities and a collaborative business environment.
+Our 2013 OIBDAN was approximately \$862.7 million, which was below the OIBDAN target but above the OIBDAN minimum.
+Based on the achieved OIBDAN level, together with Mr. Eccleshare's level of achievement of his qualitative performance objectives described above, Mr. Eccleshare received an annual incentive bonus of \$679,833.

-Pursuant to an additional bonus opportunity approved for Mr. Eccleshare by the Compensation Committee with respect to 2012 performance, Mr. Eccleshare also earned an additional \$297,000 supplemental bonus based on achieving the following additional performance objectives established by the Compensation Committee for Mr. Eccleshare with respect to the Outdoor business: (1) developing and communicating a global vision for Clear Channel Outdoor; (2) sharing best practices across Clear Channel Outdoor; and (3) gaining market share as compared to others in the industry.
-Of the \$297,000 supplemental bonus earned with respect to 2012 performance, \$99,000 was paid at the end of February 2013, and the remaining \$198,000 will be paid at the same time as the annual incentive bonus payments in 2014 and 2015 if Mr. Eccleshare remains employed on the payment dates.
+Pursuant to an additional bonus opportunity approved for Mr. Eccleshare by our Compensation Committee with respect to 2013 performance, Mr. Eccleshare also earned an additional \$252,000 supplemental bonus based on achieving the following additional performance objectives established by our Compensation Committee for Mr. Eccleshare with respect to our business: (1) sharing best practices across Clear Channel Outdoor; (2) developing a collaborative sales approach; (3) developing a plan to bring new advertising revenue to the Americas division and gaining market share; and (4) integrating the new President for the Americas division and solidifying the management team.
+Of the \$252,000 supplemental bonus earned with respect to 2013 performance, \$84,000 was paid at the end of February 2014, and the remaining \$168,000 will be paid in equal installments of \$84,000 each at the same time as the annual incentive bonus payments in 2015 and 2016 if Mr. Eccleshare remains employed on the applicable payment dates.
+In addition, at the end of February 2014, Mr. Eccleshare was paid the second of three \$99,000 installments earned pursuant to his additional bonus with respect to 2012 performance.
+The final \$99,000 installment of the 2012 additional bonus will be paid at the same time as the annual incentive bonus payments are paid generally in 2015 if Mr. Eccleshare remains employed on the payment date.